Plans and Reports to HUD

 Neighborhood Stabilization Program

 The City of Houston was also granted two rounds of funding through the Neighborhood Stabilization Program, which aims to address foreclosures, increase homeownership, expand home affordability, and remove blight.
-HCDD has used these funds to acquire and rehabilitate single family and multifamily properties, with a focus on providing homes to low- and moderate-income residents.
+HCD has used these funds to acquire and rehabilitate single family and multifamily properties, with a focus on providing homes to low- and moderate-income residents.

 For the first round of the Neighborhood Stabilization Program (referred to as NSP1), the City was awarded $13.5 million.
 The third round of the program (referred to as NSP3) added $3.4 million to this amount.